mandpd/nnbygeom/README.md

 I'm writing it to discover more about the [convnetjs](https://github.com/karpathy/convnetjs) package which provides a neural net implementation in javascript and the graphics package D3.

 I believe that visualizing how neural nets and their descendents CNNs and RNNs are doing what they do is vital to optimizing the parameters that optimize them.

+## Reading the BOok

+To read the book open the file index.html in the "_book" sub-directory in your favorite browser.